LogtalkDotOrg/logtalk3/examples/NOTES.md

 	illustrates a very simple solution for persisting an object dynamic state across sessions

+- `planets`
+	simple example illustrating the concepts of protocol and category

 - `poem`
 	examples adapted from the Ben Staveley-Taylor POEM system